navapbc/template-infra/README.md

 ## Installation

-To get started using the template infrastructure on your project, install the template by cloning the template repository and copying the following folders/files to your repository.
+To get started using the template infrastructure on your project, install the template by cloning the template repository and copying the following folders/files to your repository and removing any files that are only relevant to the template itself:

 ```bash
 # fetch latest version of template-infra